IPS-Eye-White

 The Bible states that when Sennacherib, king of Assyria, invaded Judah, king Hezekiah "stopped the upper outlet of the waters of Gihon and directed them to the west side of the city of David..."
 (2 Chronicles 32:30 NASB)

-Jerusalem was particularly vulnerable because the Gihon spring, its only permanent water supply which had sustained the city's existence for thousands of years, was located outside the city walls.
+Jerusalem was particularly vulnerable because the Gihon spring, its only permanent water supply that had sustained the city's existence for thousands of years, was located outside the city walls.
 All that a marauding army had to do was to control the Gihon spring until the inhabitants surrendered from thirst.
 Recognizing the need to preserve the city's only source of fresh water, the citizens of Jerusalem undertook an incredibly ambitious project...
 A tunnel, more than a third of a mile long, was dug through solid rock under the city, which channeled the waters of the Gihon Spring into a pool within Jerusalem's walls.
 What is truly amazing is that the tunnel was simultaneously dug from both ends, the workers meeting in the middle.

 The builders of the tunnel left their own description of the work engraved in the rock wall near the tunnel outlet into the Pool of Siloam.
 The inscription (called the Siloam Inscription) was found in 1880 and is now in Archaeological Museum, Istanbul, Turkey.
+See Further Details About The Tunnel HERE

 2) The Lord Himself Defended The City